vectordotdev/timber-js/README.md

 | Intermittent periods of large logging activity (and you want fast syncing), followed by inactivity | Increase `syncMax` to `20` to 'burst' connections as needed; lower `batchSize` to match your typical log activity to emit faster |

 Or, you can simply leave the default settings in place, which will be adequate for the vast majority of applications.

+### Log limits

+When you log via `.log()`, you're creating a Promise that resolves when the log has been synchronized with [Timber.io](https://timber.io)

+While there are no hard limits on firing `.log()` events, the effective limit of concurrent logs will be determined by memory available to your Node.js V8 process (or in the user's browser, for browser logging.)

+As a general rule, you might run into stack size limits beyond 100,000 - 500,000 concurrent logs -- therefore, we recommend adjusting your `syncMax`, `batchSize` and `batchInterval` settings to ensure that logs aren't sitting around in memory awaiting synchronization with Timber.io for long periods of time.

+This only applies if you are working with an application that emits a large number of logs (100,000+) at short intervals (within a 5-10 second window.)

+99%+ of apps will run performantly with the default settings.

 ## FAQs